SoGospelNews.com: Shows and events

-AGM Music Awards celebration

 The AGM Music Awards were founded in 2002 by the staff of AbsolutelyGospel.com.
 The award nominations are chosen by the staff of AbsolutelyGospel.com, and most of the winners are then chosen by the fans of the genre and readers of the site.
 In 2005, AbsolutelyGospel.com held its first AGM Music Awards Celebration which brought in all the artists, industry professionals, and fans for an official awards ceremony.
 In 2006, AbsolutelyGospel.com held a contest for the readers to name the statue that is presented to the winners at the Awards Celebration, in which "Ovation" was chosen as the winner.
 The Ovations are handed out on the third Tuesday in April every year.